kopp/minipython/docs/accelerometer.rst

 recognised gestures are: ``up``, ``down``, ``left``, ``right``, ``face up``, ``face down``, ``freefall``, ``3g``, ``6g``, ``8g``, ``shake``.

-By default MicroPython sets the accelerometer range to +/- 2g, changing the accelerometer range is currently not possible in MicroPython.
+By default MiniPython sets the accelerometer range to +/- 2g, changing the accelerometer range is currently not possible in MiniPython.
 The accelerometer returns a value in the range 0..1024 for each axis, which is then scaled accordingly.